-I say “begin to” because obviously, as with any aspect of myth and history, it is very multifaceted.
+I can only begin to cover the rich and complex history of the mermaid myth.
+Obviously, as with any aspect of myth and history, it is very multifaceted.
 Different cultures all have different stories regarding the origin of these mythological figures, and it would take hundreds of thousands of words to cover them all.

-Anyway, I hope to answer some basic questions about mermaids’ history and also give you a taste for more.
+So today, I just hope to answer some basic questions about mermaids’ history and also give you a taste for more.
 I am not a historian or professional in any way, so my knowledge is gathered from various sources with the links provided below.

 Where and when did the idea of the mermaid begin?